curl/everything-curl/http-cookies.md

 you can instruct curl to write down all its known cookies to a file, the cookie jar, before it exists.
-It is important to remember that curl only updates the output cookie jar on exit and not during its lifetime, no matter how long the handling of the given inputs take.
+It is important to remember that curl only updates the output cookie jar on exit and not during its lifetime, no matter how long the handling of the given input takes.

 You point out the cookie jar output with `-c`: